spiffe/spire-plugin-sdk/docs/AUTHORING.md

 ## Consuming Host Services

-Plugins obtain Host Services clients by implementing the BrokerHostServices function on the NeedsHostServices interface.
+Plugins obtain Host Services clients by implementing the `BrokerHostServices` function on the `pluginsdk.NeedsHostServices` interface.
 The function is passed a broker that can be used to obtain the host service client.

 For example: